dekoza/mtgpl/VOC.rst

 :mtgtip:`Ethereal Investigator<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/8/a81b1492-ef70-4d8d-9458-c25a084107a7.jpg?1641600432|https://scryfall.com/card/voc/12/ethereal-investigator?utm_source=api>`
    Flying

    When Ethereal Investigator enters the battlefield, investigate X times, where X is the number of opponents you have.
-(To investigate, create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(To investigate, create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    Whenever you draw your second card each turn, create a 1/1 white Spirit creature token with flying.